magarshak/Brain-Games-Project/README.md

 $ npm link
 ```
 ## Game 1 - Brain Even
 The parity check game.
-The essence of the game is as follows: a random number is shown to the user.
+The essence of the game is as follows: a random number is shown to the player.
 And he needs to answer 'yes' if the number is even, or 'no' if it is odd.

 Start the game:
 ``